zainkhalid08/reminders/readme.md

         for eg. see WelcomeController@welcome
 7. use Model::create([]) to create the model not ->save().
 As we do use model events to send mails... etc so just to get them triggered just as we want.
 8. if you want to make use of a view composer then use availableData as a key
+9. use updateOrCreate not createOrUpdate for your own functions
+10. we use Request classes for validation AS WELL AS FOR AUTHORIZATION
 # TODOS

 NOT YET/IDEAS